-Risk management
+Risk Management

+Risk Management (RM) oversees organization-wide activities designed to help EY people meet global and local compliance responsibilities and support clientfacing teams in delivering quality and exceptional client service.
 Responsibility for high-quality service and ownership of the risks associated with quality is placed with the member firms and their service lines.
-Among other things, the Global Risk Management Leader helps oversee the management of these risks by the member firms, as well as other risks across the organization as part of the broader Enterprise Risk Management framework.
+Among other things, the Global RM Leader helps oversee the identification and management of these risks, as well as other risks across the organization as part of the broader Enterprise Risk Management framework.

-Member firm partners are appointed to lead risk management initiatives (supported by other staff and professionals) within member firms, including coordinating with the service lines on such matters.
-The Global Risk Management Leader is responsible for establishing globally consistent risk management execution priorities and enterprise-wide risk management.
+Member firm partners are appointed to lead risk management initiatives (supported by other staff and professionals), including coordinating with the service lines on such matters.
+The Global RM Leader is responsible for establishing globally consistent risk management execution priorities and enterprise-wide risk management.

-These priorities cascade to member firms, and their execution is monitored through an Enterprise Risk Management program.
+These priorities cascade to member firms through an Enterprise Risk Management (ERM) program.